chrlutz/apt-repos/docs/Configuration.md

 ### Suites (optional)

-It is not necessary to define the suites inside a repository. apt-repos could automatically scan the repository for contained suites.
-But using this Key, it is possible to explicitely define suites.
+It is not necessary to define the suites inside a repository.
+Using the key *Scan*, apt-repos could automatically scan the repository for contained suites.
+But with this Key, it is possible to explicitely define suites to be resolved from this repository.
 This could have the following advantages:

 * It's possible to just select particular suites you are interested in (ignoring other suites also defined in the repository).
 * Scanning a repository could be accelerated by defining suites (because we don't have to build a repository index).
-* It makes it possible to add suite specific tags (and maybe more metadata in future).
+* It makes it possible to add suite specific tags.

-The Keyword Suites expects a list of suites, either identified by strings in which case the string is just the suitename or by sets of key/value pairs in which the key "Suite" holds the suitename:
+The Keyword Suites expects a list of suites, either identified by strings in which case the string is just the *suitename* or by sets of key/value pairs in which the key "Suite" represents the *suitename*:

     [
         "suitename1",